 What evils have gone unabated because of our passivity, when we’ve chosen superficial “peace” over godly anger (which is easy to do when the brutality at hand doesn’t impact us).
 When we’ve traded justice and righteousness for a shallow deposit of “nice.”

-Our refusal to get our hands dirty in the messy pursuit of justice only ends up putting guilt on them.
+Refusing to get our hands dirty in the messy pursuit of justice only ends up staining them with guilt.
 Oh God, have mercy on us!